zodb/zodbshootout/doc/results.rst

     quickly, independently of caching.
 The sample output above shows that cold read time is currently a significant ZEO weakness.

+* Read prefetched cold objects

+    This is just like the previous test, except the objects are prefetched using the ZODB 5 API.
+This demonstrates any value of bulk prefetching implemented in a database.

 * Read hot objects

     In the same process as was used for reading cold objects,